Mount Emei Scenic Area, including Leshan Giant Buddha Scenic Area

 Other biodiversity values

 The Mt Emei property is within a WWF Global 200 Freshwater Eco-region and a Birdlife International Endemic Bird Area.
 It is identified as a Key Biodiversity Area by Conservation International and an Alliance for Zero Extinction Site.
 It is noteworthy that protection of the natural values of the site has been enhanced by its long-standing status as a national sacred site.
+The quite recent new finding of the occurrence of the Sichuan Hill Partrage (Arborophila rufipectus) in Mount Emei has brought with it rather a significance both for the bird and the carrying capacity of the site (IUCN Consultation, 2025).

 Assessment information